iRNA-COSI/APAeval/execution_workflows/execution_output_specification.md

 Outputs depend on features available for the tool (i.e. not all tools perform *de novo* identification of PAS) and can be grouped into three categories:

-- identification challenge:
+- identification benchmarking event:
   - BED file with identified poly(A) sites with single nucleotide resolution
-- quantification challenge:
+- quantification benchmarking event:
   - BED file with identified unique poly(A) sites and TPM values for each site
-- differential usage challenge:
+- differential usage benchmarking event:
   - TSV file with gene ID and significance of differential PAS usage

 ## Inputs

-Inputs to the execution pipeline depend on the method/tool.
+Inputs to execution workflows are provided by APAeval.
+>Detailed specification currently missing.
+Please refer to the [execution workflow README][ex-readme-in]
 ## Outputs